nafg/reactive/reactive-web-demo/src/main/resources/site/core/Signal.md

-(signal A caused signal B to change which causes signal A to change). `Signal` has two methods that return a new `Signal` identical to the parent `Signal` but with an added safety filter. `distinct` returns a new `Signal` that filters out change events that are equal to the signal's previous value.
+(signal A caused signal B to change which causes signal A to change). `Signal` has two methods that return a new `Signal` identical to the parent `Signal` but with an added safety filter. `distinct` returns a new `Signal` that filters out change events that are equal to the signal’s previous value.
 This suffices in most cases.
 But what if when signal A causes signal B to change signal A, it sets to another value, infinitely?
 A silly illustration:

 <pre class="brush:scala">myVar.map(_ + 1) >> myVar</pre>

 Another example is where rounding errors are not symmetric.
-For such scenarios, call `nonrecursive`, which uses a `DynamicVariable` (Scala's `ThreadLocal`) to prevent recursion.
+For such scenarios, call `nonrecursive`, which uses a `DynamicVariable` (Scala’s `ThreadLocal`) to prevent recursion.

 ### Time-consuming handling of values: `nonblocking`, `zipWithStaleness`